rwifislax/cmdforobfuscator/README.md

 # CMD Commands FORobfuscator
-Python script to automate the generation of obfuscated CMD commands by a FORobfuscation technique.
+Python script to automate the generation and improve obfuscated CMD commands by a FORobfuscation technique.

 the FORobfuscation technique was pulled from a linked in post by Dahvid Schloss.
 Special Thanks.